beckchr/juel/README.txt

 - Please refer to the EL specification for more information on the unified EL.
   It is available at http://jcp.org/aboutJava/communityprocess/final/jsr245.

-- The EL API (el-api-1.x.jar) has been taken from Glassfish UEL (https://uel.dev.java.net).

-- The JUEL jar (juel-impl-2.1.x.jar) contains the EL implementation classes.
+- The JUEL distribution contains three jars: juel-2.1.x.jar includes the el api and implementation classes; juel-api-2.1.x.jar includes only the api classes, whereas juel-impl-2.1.x.jar includes only the implementation classes.

+- The main JUEL jar may be run from the command line to dump the parse tree of an EL expression:
+  $ java -jar juel-2.1.x.jar "#{unified(expression[language])}"
+  +- #{...}
+     |
+     +- unified(...)
+        |
+        +- [...]
+           |
+           +- expression
+           |
+           +- language

 - Enjoy!